Changes to European air operations and pilot licensing regulations, which have been brought forward in the UK, allow

 flight to be operated under commercial air transport rules.
 The flight must be performed either via an EASA approved

-training organisation (ATO) with its principle place of business in the UK, or through an organisation created to
+training organisation (ATO) with its principal place of business in the UK, or through an organisation created to

 promote aerial sport or leisure aviation, on the condition that:

 EASA and non-EASA aircraft may be used; however they must have a valid Certificate of Airworthiness, or be a type

 approved permit to fly aircraft which is already allowed to be used for remunerated training and self fly hire within

 We would expect these flights to last around 30 to 90 minutes, although for gliders this may vary depending on the

 weather.
 In the case of aeroplanes and helicopters, they must return to the place of departure.